tomhea/flip-jump/README.md

     // do some 1's stuff
 ```

-The runlib.fj standard library defines macros to make IO as simple as possible.
+The iolib.fj standard library defines macros to make IO as simple as possible.

 ## Macros
-Macros are used to make our life easier. much easier.
+Macros are used to make our life easier.
+Much easier.
 We declare them once, and can use them as much as we want.

 Using a macro is just as pasting its content at the used spot.
 It is important to say that macros can use other macros, and there are no macro-depth bounds.
 The syntax for defining macros is:

 ```c